-Dewatering Bags vs. Dewatering Tubes
+Dewatering Bags vs. Dewatering Tubes Differences

 While all Taurus dewatering products are constructed from a filter fabric, larger tubes will typically require a higher strength material to accommodate larger amounts of sediment disposal.
 For this reason, dewatering bags will typically use a nonwoven fabric, while dewatering tubes will use a woven monofilament.

-Other Dewatering Geotextile Tube Uses
+Other Geotextile Tube Uses

 In recent years, geotextile tubes have been developed and implemented along storm prone coastlines.
 These tubes act as a form of shoreline stabilization or breakwater tube, giving added support to shores constantly hit with waves andwinds.
 Learn more about Sludge Dewatering Tubes.

 This erosion control measure helps to protect real estate and natural resources in the area.
 Call about our in-stock and custom BMP products and sediment bags.
-Dewatering systems and stormwater BMPs are in stock and ready to ship!
+Dewatering products and stormwater BMPs are in stock and ready to ship!

 Sediment Control BMPs